Iron and Total Iron-Binding Capacity

 in the blood.
 Your transferrin levels are almost always measured along with iron and

 You may need these tests if your healthcare provider thinks your iron level is too

-and the most common type of diet deficiency in the U.S. Your healthcare provider may
+It's the most common type of diet deficiency in the U.S. You may need this test to

 Symptoms of iron deficiency include:

 Being tired and feeling weak

 Struggling to keep up at school or work

 What other tests might I have along with this test?

 Iron, TIBC, and transferrin blood tests are almost always done together.
 Your blood